 The Discovery Channel Telescope at Lowell Observatory in Arizona, one of the telescopes across the globe that will be used to evaluate the result of the DART impact.
 (Credit: Lowell Observatory)

 The DART mission is being developed and led for NASA by the Johns Hopkins University Applied Physics Laboratory.
 NASA's Planetary Defense Coordination Office is the lead for planetary defense activities and is sponsoring the DART mission.
-Partner institutions on DART include NASA Goddard Space Flight Center, NASA Johnson Space Center, NASA Langley Research Center, NASA Glenn Research Center, NASA Marshall Space Flight Center, Jet Propulsion Laboratory, Aerojet Rocketdyne, Lawrence Livermore National Laboratory, Auburn University, University of Colorado, University of Maryland, Northern Arizona University, and Planetary Science Institute.
+Current U.S. partner institutions on DART include NASA Goddard Space Flight Center, NASA Johnson Space Center, NASA Langley Research Center, NASA Glenn Research Center, NASA Marshall Space Flight Center, Jet Propulsion Laboratory, Aerojet Rocketdyne, Lawrence Livermore National Laboratory, Auburn University, University of Colorado, University of Maryland, Northern Arizona University, and Planetary Science Institute.
 LICIACube is contributed by Agenzia Spaziale Italiana.

 LICIACube, DART's companion cubesat, is contributed by Agenzia Spaziale Italiana (ASI).
 LICIACube will be deployed from the DART spacecraft roughly five days prior to DART's impact to capture images of the event and its effects.

 Illustration of ESA's Hera spacecraft and its two companion cubesats investigating Didymos B and the crater produced by DART's impact.
 (Credit: ESA)